MorphStore/LCTL/doc/guide.md

 - >;
 ```

-All tempates concerning Collate concepts are highlighted in red, calculations are highlighted in green, and processing information is highlighted in orange.
+All templates concerning Collate concepts are highlighted in red, calculations are highlighted in green, and processing information is highlighted in orange.

 Second, we will explain the translation process to compression and decompression code in short.
 The next figure shows the approach.
 At the left, an algorithm is defined through (1) a template tree using the collate concepts, which, themselves, contain mainly functions as simple abstract syntax trees, and (2) processing information.
 At compile time, this template tree is transformed to an intermediate representation (in the middle of the figure).
 This intermediate tree is contains the general control flow which is equal for compression and decompression.
 Examples for large transformations are the distinctions between not unrollable loops and unrollable loops, switch cases for parameters like bitwidths, or replacements inside switch cases or unrolled loops by constant values like the number of bits to shift the input data to the left respectively to the right.
 You can see the last step of generating the compression or decompression code at the right.
 Here, the loops and case distinctions are generated, logical calculations are translated to C++ code in the case of data compression, or inverted before in the case of decompression.
 The generated code can be executed at run time and results in compression and decompression speeds similar to manual implementations.